sguox002/leetcode/leetcode-all.md

 - list is the base for hash table.
 - cycle detection
 - traversal
+<<-19	Remove Nth Node From End of List    		35.4%	Medium	->>
+<<-25	Reverse Nodes in k-Group    		43.5%	Hard	->>
+<<-24	Swap Nodes in Pairs    		51.6%	Medium	->>
+<<-23	Merge k Sorted Lists    		41.4%	Hard	->>

+<<-61	Rotate List    		31.3%	Medium
+rotate by k places. find the length and k%=n, and then do the rotation.
+->>
+<<-82	Remove Duplicates from Sorted List II    		37.6%	Medium
+delete one nodes that have duplicate numbers, leaving only the distinct ones. similar to a stack. but need keep prev.
+->>
+<<-80	Remove Duplicates from Sorted Array II    		44.7%	Medium
+duplicates only allows 2 times. two pointer, check nums[i] with nums[i-2] ->>

+<<-86	Partition List    		42.5%	Medium
+give a value x, parition so that all nodes less than x comes before node >=x. two list and merge.
+->>

+<<-92	Reverse Linked List II    		39.8%	Medium
+reverse from position m to n. do it in place.
+->>

 <<-143	Reorder List    		39.7%	Medium
 l0->ln->l1->Ln-1--
 break into two, reverse one and merge.